github-mass/daat-server/README.md

 from the project root (use `mvnw.cmd` on Windows).

-It requires a running [Docker](https://www.docker.com/products/docker-desktop/) environment on the local machine and [Java 20](https://jdk.java.net/20/).
+It requires a running [Docker](https://www.docker.com/products/docker-desktop/) environment on the local machine and Java 17 or newer.

 ----